BorisMoore/jquery-datalink/README.md

 <p>
 ==================================== WARNING ====================================<br/>
-Note: This plugin currently depends on jQuery version 1.4.3.<br/>
+<b>Note:</b> <br/>

+In jQuery 1.5 the behavior of the <i>$( somePlainObject ).data()</i> method has been changed.

+This build of the <i>jQuery DataLink</i> plugin will work with both jQuery 1.5, and previous builds of jQuery.

+It provides a new <i>$( somePlainObject ).setField()</i> method, which should be used instead of <i>.data()</i>, for modifying field values on plain objects and triggering data linking.
 =================================================================================
 </p>

 <h1>Introduction</h1>
 <p>
-This proposal describes how support for "data linking" can be added to the jQuery core library.
+This is the official jQuery DataLink plugin.
 The term "data linking" is used here to mean "automatically linking the field of an object to another field of another object."
 That is to say, the two objects are "linked" to each other, where changing the value of one object (the 'source') automatically updates the value in the other object (the 'target').
 </p>

 <h2>jQuery(..).link() API</h2>